thomascarman/SPRequest/README.md

 ]);
 ```

 SPRequest returns a promise.
-Use can then/catch to deal with results.
+You can use then/catch to deal with results.

 ```js
 spReq.lists